-The actual cup, bottle, tumbler, jug, etc can be placed anywhere you like in your dishwasher.
+The actual cup, bottle, tumbler, jug, etc., can be placed anywhere you like in your dishwasher.
 Just find a spare spot for yours.
-Yeti cups are made from tough 18 8 stainless steel so are completely fine going through a dishwasher cycle on any rack.
+Yeti cups are made from tough 18 8 stainless steel, so they are completely fine going through a dishwasher cycle on any rack.

 Press the on button on your dishwasher and let it do its thing!

 Once your dishwasher has finished, remove all of your Yeti’s pieces and dry them thoroughly.
 Once they are completely dry, you can put everything back together again, and your Yeti will be as good as new and ready for your next adventure.

 Hand Washing a Yeti Tumbler

 Sometimes, it might not be practical (or even possible) to wash your Yeti drinkware.
 Some of the larger models don’t actually fit too well in the dishwasher, so it’s more convenient to hand wash these.

 Maybe you don’t have a dishwasher – whatever the reason, hand washing your Yeti is an easy thing to do and, providing you do it properly, will bring your cup back to brand new condition again.

 Take any of the removable parts mentioned in step 2 above and soak them in soapy water for 2 hours.
 Any mild dish soap is safe to use, so no special materials are needed.